onlinejavaclass/onlinejavaclass.github.io/src/data/footer/terms.md

 ### Terms and Conditions
 Last updated: April 17, 2019

-These Terms and Conditions (“Terms”, “Terms and Conditions”) govern your relationship with https://onlinejavaclass.com website (the “Service”) operated by **Mehrdad Allahkarami** (“us”, “we”, or “our”).
+These Terms and Conditions (“Terms”, “Terms and Conditions”) govern your relationship with https://onlinejavaclass.com website (the “Service”) operated by **Mehrdad Karami** (“us”, “we”, or “our”).

 Please read these Terms and Conditions carefully before using the Service.